 We're excited to announce that New Media Rights Executive Director Art Neill will be speaking on a panel at the Alliance for Community Media Annual Conference on August 13, in Pasadena, CA from 3:30-5:00pm.

-The topic of the panel will be "Intellectual Property, Copyrights, and Fair Use in Media"
+The topic of the panel will be "Intellectual Property, Copyright, and Fair Use in Media."

-The panel will be an opportunity to give positive support to journalists and artists, showing them the ways the law can actually empower their creativity, how to avoid legal disputes in the first place, and how to move forward if you do face legal threats.
+The panel will be an opportunity to help community media learn about copyright and fair use, and the many ways the law can actually empower their creativity.
+The panel will also cover how to avoid legal disputes in the first place, and how to move forward if you do face legal threats.

 In our new book, we focus on issues you may encounter from the inception of your business to the moment (that hopefully doesn’t happen) you get a nasty lawyer letter for the first time.

 You’ll learn how to form your business, protect your intellectual property, and avoid problems when launching your project.
 Taking a few simple steps upfront to protect your business or project can save time and money down the road.
 Don't Panic has also been used in undergraduate & graduate classes nationwide to teach business and legal concepts to non-lawyers.
 Professors can request a FREE evaluation copy